technix/atrament-web-ui/README.md

 ## Overlay

-Atrament UI can display custom data (inventory, character stats etc.) as an overlay.
+Atrament Web UI can display custom data (inventory, character stats etc.) as an overlay.

 To display an overlay, you need to define a button in the toolbar or in the game content with the `[button]` tag.
 If the function returns text content, it will be displayed as an overlay.
 Overlay content can have buttons too.